 Inaugural John Curtin Medal ceremony

-Speech given by Associate Professor David Black, JCPML Historical Consultant, at the Inaugural John Curtin Medal ceremony, October 29, 1998.
+Speech given by Associate Professor David Black, JCPML Historical Consultant, JCPML Historical Consultant at the Inaugural John Curtin Medal ceremony, 29 October 1998.

 COPYRIGHT: JCPML 1998.
 JCPML00323

 Many years ago when I was still in the early stages of my tertiary studies in history my supervisor told me that what distinguished a good historian was first and foremost the ability to ask the right questions.
 I subsequently came to appreciate that the right questions were invariably those to which there was no clear cut answer but in the investigation of which one came to understand more deeply and fully the events of the day and the people involved in them.